 Evacuation Centre/Assembly Point If evacuation centres are required, the nominated evacuation centre is Alstonville Community and Entertainment Centre, 42-46 Commercial Rd, Alstonville.
-Large scale evacuations Large scale evacuations would be unlikely in this sector but if required additional locations will be identified.
-Rescue The Ballina NSW SES Unit will undertake all Flood Rescue Operations as per the State Rescue Policy and NSW SES Flood Rescue Field Procedure.
-In larger events, A Flood Rescue Area of Operations may be stood up to coordinate and support rescue resources.
-Many causeways and road crossings in the area can be susceptible to flash flooding and may require flood rescue, these may include; Dalwood Rd (at Gum Greek and Youngmans Creek) Rifle range Rd at Maguires Creek ■ Uralba Rd near Duck Creek Resupply Resupply is unlikely to be required in this sector until flood exceeding a 1%- 0.2% AEP.
-If resupply is required, it will be provided by the NSW SES through the 132500 call out system.
+Large scale evacuations When large-scale evacuations are likely, the NSW SES Incident Controller will liaise with the LEOCON and request support of the EOC as required.
+Large scale evacuations would be unlikely in this sector but if required additional locations will be identified. • Additional locations may be identified in large scale evacuations, or if existing evacuation centres are flood affected or isolated.
+Rescue Assembly areas may be utilised on higher ground.
+The flood rescue management process adopted will be determined by the Incident Controller, based on the scale of the flood rescue operations.
+The Incident Controller may declare a flood rescue area of operations and establish a flood cell to assist with the management of flood rescues.
+All Flood Rescue Operations will be undertaken as per the State Rescue Policy.
+Many causeways and road crossings in the area can be susceptible to flash flooding and may require flood rescue, these may include; Dalwood Rd (at Gum Greek and Youngmans Creek) Rifle range Rd at Maguires Creek Uralba Rd near Duck Creek Resupply Resupply is unlikely to be required in this sector until flood exceeding a 1%- 0.2% AEP.
+If resupply is required, it will be coordinated as per the arrangements outlined in Volume 1 of this plan.
 Section 2.9, in Volume 2 of the Ballina Shire Flood Emergency Sub Plan provides information about isolated communities in the Ballina Shire area.
 Aircraft Management Helicopter Landing Points: There are no designated landing zones in this area.
 Suitable sites will be assessed based on local conditions.
-Airports: The closest airport is located in the Ballina Central Sector.
+Airports:The closest airport is located in the Ballina Central Sector.
 Other Special considerations relating to evacuation: Closure of schools - coordinated through the Department of Education and Training.
+The evacuation of domestic animals, horses and livestock to the appropriate facility to be managed by Department of Primary Industries and Local Land Services.
 Closure of licensed premises.
 All hotels and licensed clubs will be closed if required.
 Security.
 Police patrols to be established to maintain law and order after evacuation has occurred.
-The NSW SES will use flood boats and helicopters to monitor safety of individuals, where feasible.
-These arrangements will stay in place until the "Return with Caution" is provided by the NSW SES to residents to return to their premises.
+The NSW SES will use flood boats, aircraft, community contacts and other agencies to monitor the safety of individuals, where feasible.

+• Evacuation of residential institutions, nursing homes and age care facilities will occur where these are threatened by predicted flood waters.
+These arrangements will stay in place until the "Return with Caution" is provided by the NSW SES to residents to return to their premises. --- --